deda9/Twitter-Login-Demo/README.md

 Hey!

-This is a twitter login with Tweets and Followers demo for [Eventtus](https://eventtus.com) Interview
+This is a twitter login with Tweets and Followers demo

 This demo is written by **MVP** , **SOLID** and